 WEGEFARTH COUNTY.
 Wegefarth County, established by the Texas legislature on June 2, 1873, was named for C. Wegefarth, president of the Texas Immigrant Aid and Supply Company.
 The territory of the county lay in a disputed area west of Greer County in the eastern Panhandle of Texas.
 Wegefarth County was abolished by the act of legislature on August 21, 1876, which established the other Panhandle counties.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Seymour V. Connor, "WEGEFARTH COUNTY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hcw71.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Seymour V. Connor, "WEGEFARTH COUNTY," accessed August 13, 2020, http://www.tshaonline.org/handbook/online/articles/hcw71.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.